raveenaravindran/pramati/Training/github.md

 ## Github Commands and its uses

-1. git init - It is used to initialize the git.
+1. **git init** - It is used to initialize the git.
-2. git remote add origin "link in github" - To specify which remote directory is to be used.When we run this code a new remote created named origin.
+2. **git remote add origin "repo-url"** - To specify which remote directory is to be used.When we run this code a new remote created named origin.
-   - git remote add - Used to add new remote.
+   - **git remote add** - Used to add new remote.
-3. git pull origin master - Get all the data inside the repository.
+3. **git pull origin master** - Get all the data inside the repository.
-4. git commit -m "commit message" - To commit all changes to the remote repository.
+4. **git commit -m "commit message"** - To commit all changes to the remote repository.
-5. git add filename - To add file to the remote repository.
+5. **git add filename** - To add file to the remote repository.
-6. git push origin master - To push all the committed datas or modifications to the remote repository
+6. **git push origin master** - To push all the committed datas or modifications to the remote repository
-7. git remote set-url origin [repo-url] - We will create 'origin' if it doesnt exist.We can use the set-url subcommand to edit an existing remote.
+7. **git remote set-url origin [repo-url]** - We will create 'origin' if it doesnt exist.We can use the set-url subcommand to edit an existing remote.